Apollo 13: Accident

-Approximately six and a half minutes after the TV broadcast – approaching 56:00:00 – Apollo 13 was about 180000 nmi from Earth.
+About six and a half minutes after the TV broadcast – approaching 56:00:00 – Apollo 13 was about 180000 nmi from Earth.
 Haise was completing the shutdown of the LM after testing its systems while Lovell stowed the TV camera.
 Jack Lousma, the CAPCOM, sent minor instructions to Swigert, including changing the attitude of the craft to facilitate photography of Comet Bennett.

 The pressure sensor in one of the SM's oxygen tanks had earlier appeared to be malfunctioning, so Sy Liebergot (the EECOM, in charge of monitoring the CSM's electrical system) requested that the stirring fans in the tanks be activated.
 Normally this was done once daily; a stir would destratify the contents of the tanks, making the pressure readings more accurate.
 The Flight Director, Kranz, had Liebergot wait a few minutes for the crew to settle down after the telecast, then Lousma relayed the request to Swigert, who activated the switches controlling the fans, and after a few seconds turned them off again.

 Ninety-five seconds after Swigert activated those switches, the astronauts heard a "pretty large bang", accompanied by fluctuations in electrical power and the firing of the attitude control thrusters.
 Communications and telemetry to Earth were lost for 1.8 seconds, until the system automatically corrected by switching the high-gain S-band antenna, used for translunar communications, from narrow-beam to wide-beam mode.
-The accident happened at 55:54:53 (03:08 UTC on April 14, 10:08 PM EST, April 13).
+The accident happened at 55:54:53 (03:08 UTC on April 14; 10:08 PM EST, April 13).
 Swigert reported 26 seconds later, "Okay, Houston, we've had a problem here," echoed at 55:55:42 by Lovell, "Houston, we've had a problem.
 We've had a Main B Bus undervolt."
 William Fenner was the guidance officer (GUIDO) who was the first to report a problem in the control room to Kranz.

 Lovell's initial thought on hearing the noise was that Haise had activated the LM's cabin-repressurization valve, which also produced a bang (Haise enjoyed doing so to startle his crewmates), but Lovell could see that Haise had no idea what had happened.
 Swigert initially thought that a meteoroid might have struck the LM, but he and Lovell quickly realized there was no leak.
 The "Main Bus B undervolt" meant that there was insufficient voltage produced by the SM's three fuel cells (fueled by hydrogen and oxygen piped from their respective tanks) to the second of the SM's two electric power distribution systems.
 Almost everything in the CSM required power.
 Although the bus momentarily returned to normal status, soon both buses A and B were short on voltage.
 Haise checked the status of the fuel cells and found that two of them were dead.
 Mission rules forbade entering lunar orbit unless all fuel cells were operational.